What To Do if You Get a Traffic Ticket

 Consequences of a Traffic Ticket

-While traffic laws and penalties vary by state, every state has a system that gives points to different types of traffic violations.
+While traffic laws and penalties vary by state, every state has a system that gives points for different types of traffic violations.
 If you’re found guilty of a traffic offense, your state’s Department of Motor Vehicles (DMV) will add points to your driving record.
 The more serious the offense, the more points are given.
+For example, depending on your state’s system, a DUI misdemeanor might get several points, while making an illegal U-turn might earn one or two points.

 In addition to losing driving privileges, traffic violations frequently increase car insurance premiums.
 Your insurance company will likely raise your auto insurance rates with each new traffic ticket you get.

-Learn more about traffic ticket penalties by reading this article.
+Learn more about traffic ticket penalties.

-Steps for Dealing with a Traffic Ticket
+Hearings for a Traffic Ticket

-Using Michigan as the example, “You can either pay [the ticket] and suffer the consequences, or you can go into a court and ask for a formal or informal hearing,” says Larin.
+There are several options for resolving a traffic violation.
+The best solution will depend on your circumstances.
+Using Michigan as the example, Larin says, “You can either pay the ticket and suffer the consequences, or you can go into a court and ask for a formal or informal hearing.”

 - Formal hearing.
 These hearings involve meeting “with a prosecutor and end up before a judge.”

-Because of this low threshold, “winning a traffic case is not easy to do… [the police officer] really just has to say, ‘Your honor, I witnessed this and this is what I saw.’
+Because of this low threshold, “Winning a traffic case is not easy to do.
+The police officer really just has to say, ‘Your honor, I witnessed this and this is what I saw.’
 Typically, the judge will determine that they have no reason to doubt the police officer and will hold the driver responsible,” says Larin.

 Because it can be difficult to win a case, it’s a good idea to consult with a lawyer about your options in order to take the most effective action.

-When You Get the Ticket
+What To Do When You Get a Traffic Ticket

 There are a few things to keep in mind when you get a traffic ticket: